Densaugeo/uploadserver/README.md

 After the server starts, the upload page is at /upload.
 For example, if the server is running at http://localhost:8000/ go to http://localhost:8000/upload .

 Warning: This is an upload server, and running it will allow uploads.
-Uploaded files will replace existing files with the same name.

 Now supports uploading multiple files at once!
 Select multiple files in the web page's file selector, or upload with cURL:
 ~~~